-(B) Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health.
+(B) Causing a reasonable pupil to experience a substantially detrimental effect on the pupil's physical or mental health.

-(C) Causing a reasonable pupil to experience substantial interference with his or her academic performance.
+(C) Causing a reasonable pupil to experience substantial interference with the pupil's academic performance.

-(D) Causing a reasonable pupil to experience substantial interference with his or her ability to participate in a benefit from the services, activities, or privileges provided by a school.
+(D) Causing a reasonable pupil to experience substantial interference with the pupil's ability to participate in or benefit from the services, activities, or privileges provided by a school.

-(2) (A) "Electronic act" means the transmission, by means of an electronic device, including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager, of a communication, including, but not limited to, any of the following:
+(2)(A) "Electronic act" means the creation or transmission originated on or off the school site, by means of an electronic device, including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager, of a communication, including, but not limited to, any of the following:

-(i) A message, text, sound, or image
+(i) A message, text, sound, video, or image.

-(ii) A post on a social network Internet Web site, including, but not limited to:
+(ii) A post on a social network internet website, including, but not limited to:

 (I) Posting to or creating a burn page.
-"Burn page" means an Internet Web site created for the purpose of having one or more of the effects listed in paragraph (1).
+"Burn page" means an internet website created for the purpose of having one or more of the effects listed in paragraph (1).

 (II) Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in paragraph (1).
-"Credible impersonation" means to knowingly and without consent impersonates a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, threat the pupil was or is the pupil who was impersonated.
+"Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was impersonated.

 (III) Creating a false profile for the purpose of having one or more of the effects listed in paragraph (1).
-"False profile" means a profile using a likeness or attributes of an actual pupil other than the pupil who created the false profile.
+"False profile" means a profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile.